ROCm-DS/hip-ucxx/docs_amd/reference/send-recv.rst

 Server
 ------

-First, we create the server -- in hipUCXX, we create a server with ``create_listener`` and build a blocking call to keep the listener alive.
+First, we create the server -- in hip-ucxx, we create a server with ``create_listener`` and build a blocking call to keep the listener alive.
 The listener invokes a callback function when an incoming connection is accepted.
 This callback should take in an ``Endpoint`` as an argument for ``send``/``recv``.

 For Python sockets, the server is similarly constructed. ``bind`` opens a connection on a given port and ``accept`` is Python Sockets' blocking call for incoming connections.
-In both hipUCXX and Sockets, once a connection has been made, both receive data and echo the same data back to the client.
+In both hip-ucxx and Sockets, once a connection has been made, both receive data and echo the same data back to the client.

 **UCX:**